EricMFischer/personal-website/content/publication/book-2/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-This is a draft of "Stochastic Grammars for Scene Parsing" as of June 2021.
+This is a draft of "Stochastic Grammars for Scene Parsing" as of July 2020.